 Nowadays, I see many adults indulge their children every day.
 They are allowed to eat what they want, which could be sugary cereal and hot dogs, each and every day.
 I just can’t imagine how these children’s little bodies will suffer, now, and in the future.
 “Tommy doesn’t like this, or Suzy won’t eat that” and they make these announcements in front of their children!

-As an ex-children’s social worker, let me give you some unsolicited advice not to do this.
-Never let your children hear you tell someone else what they can or don’t or won’t do.
+As an ex-children’s social worker, let me give you some unsolicited advice: please don’t do this.
+Never let your children hear you tell someone else what they won’t eat, don’t like, or can’t stand.
 All you are doing is programming and reinforcing this in your children.
-Instead, let them overhear hear your positive attributes about them!
+Instead, let them overhear your positive attributes about them!
+“Johnny loves apples and bananas and I just love seeing him eat fruit!”
+Don’t discuss the fact that he doesn’t want to eat any other fruit; you’ll see how things change.

 Another favorite pasta dish that children love: pasta and beans.